SamDecrock/node-httpreq/README.md

     - headers: an object of headers
     - cookies: an array of cookies
     - binary: true/false (default: false), if true, res.body will a buffer containing the binary data
-    - json: if you want to send json directly (content-type is set to *application/json* )
-    - body: custom body content you want to send.
-Json is ignored when this is used.
     - allowRedirects: (default: __true__ , only with httpreq.get() ), if true, redirects will be followed
     - maxRedirects: (default: __10__ ).
 For example 1 redirect will allow for one normal request and 1 extra redirected request.
     - timeout: (default: __none__ ).
 Adds a timeout to the http(s) request.
 Should be in milliseconds.